Mike Neu

-Michael David Neu (born December 29, 1970) is an American football coach and former quarterback, who is the current head football coach of the Ball State Cardinals.
-He played college football at Ball State for Paul Schudel from 1990 to 1993 and played in the Canadian Football League (CFL) for one season and the Arena Football League (AFL) for 2 seasons from 1995 to 1997.
+Michael David Neu (born December 29, 1970) is an American football coach and former quarterback who serves as a senior offensive assistant for Illinois.
+He recently served as the head football coach at Ball State.
+He played college football at Ball State for Paul Schudel from 1990 to 1993.
+Neu played in the Canadian Football League (CFL) for one season, in France Championnat Élite Division 1 one season, then in the Arena Football League (AFL) for two seasons from 1996 to 1997.
 He then served as the head coach of the af2's Augusta Stallions (2000), the AFL's Carolina Cobras (2001–2002) and the New Orleans VooDoo (2004–2008).
 In 2016, Neu returned to his alma mater, Ball State.

 Early life and playing career

 Born in Indianapolis, Indiana on December 29, 1970, Neu is the son of Gwyndoline and Ed Neu.
 He attended Perry Meridian High School in Indianapolis, where was the starting quarterback.
 He was named All-State as a senior in 1989.
 Neu grew up a fan of the University of Notre Dame.
 In 1990, Neu enrolled at Ball State University and played quarterback for the Cardinals, starting for four seasons.
 As a senior in 1993, he led Ball State to the Mid-American Conference (MAC) championship, was named the MAC MVP and Offensive Player of the Year.

 Neu signed with the Calgary Stampeders of the Canadian Football League, where he served as a backup to Doug Flutie in 1995.
+He signed with the Grenoble Centaures in France.
 In 1996, Neu signed with the Orlando Predators of the Arena Football League, where he spent the season as a backup to Pat O'Hara.
 He appeared in a single game for the Predators, throwing and rushing for touchdowns.
 The following year he signed with the Nashville Kats, but never appeared in a single game.